Sinking of the MS Jan Heweliusz: Rescue effort

 MS Jan Śniadecki was deployed in the rescue effort.

 Rescue helicopters were deployed from Parow, near Stralsund, and from Denmark.
 MS Jan Śniadecki, which would eventually replace Jan Heweliusz on the Świnoujście-Ystad line, was also deployed in the rescue operations.
 Due to miscommunication about the ferry's location, the helicopters did not arrive until about an hour and a half after the sinking.
 The water temperature was 2 C, causing the few lifeboat occupants to suffer from hypothermia.

-Only nine people survived, all crew members, and were flown to German hospitals to be treated for hypothermia.
+Only nine people survived, all crew members, who were flown to German hospitals to be treated for hypothermia.

 Investigation

-Prime Minister Hanna Suchocka established a commission to investigate the disaster, however, the commission's inquiry was suspended in March 1993 without producing a report.
+Prime Minister Hanna Suchocka established a commission to investigate the disaster; however, the commission's inquiry was suspended in March 1993 without producing a report.
 After years of investigation, it was ruled that the shipowner who allowed Jan Heweliusz to operate, Euroafrica, was responsible for the disaster.
 The Polish Register of Shipping, the Szczecin Maritime Office, and Captain Andrzej Ułasiewicz were also found to have been partially liable.